swooshItan/uServices/README.md

   * api-gateway - a proxy which all requests need to go to before forwarding to downstream applications.
 It handles the check if client is authenticated, and send the JWT token to downsteam applications.
       * spring-boot-starter-oauth2-client/spring-cloud-starter-security for verify that all requests are authenticated.
 Redirects to login via keycloak if not authenticated yet.
-      * spring-cloud-starter-gateway for api-gateway routes mechanism to downstream application, etc.
+      * spring-cloud-starter-gateway for api-gateway routes mechanism to downstream applications, etc.

   * mgmt-ui - provide the UI of customer management to call customer REST APIs (needs to be authenticated).
 Simple web application using angularJS.